eagle840/katacoda-labs/jekyll/step1.md

 ## Install Jekyll
-### WIP: do I need the editor, but just one terminal

 In this scenario ruby is already installed, but to install it on your system (linux):
 `apt install ruby -y`

 Lets do a quick version check to  make sure ruby, and it's package manager are installed, `ruby -v ; gem -v`{{execute}}

 Lets take a quick look at that 'Gems' are installed.
 `gem list --local`{{execute}}

 Install jekyll (& bundler)  using the ruby package manager 'gem' (takes  a couple of minutes)